The house from a 1911 postcard

 Earlier Houses: Today's house sits on the site of Beaulieu Abbey, which was effectively destroyed by Henry VIII, though the former gatehouse serves as the core of the current house.

-House & Family History: Palace House was formerly the 14th century Great Gatehouse of Beaulieu Abbey, which was founded in 1204 as one of the grandest Cistercian abbeys in England.
-The House has been in the Montagu family's ownership since 1538, when Sir Thomas Wriothesley, later 1st Earl of Southampton, purchased the Estate after the Dissolution of the Monasteries.
+House & Family History: Palace House was formerly the 14th century great gatehouse of Beaulieu Abbey, which was founded in 1204 as one of the grandest Cistercian abbeys in England.
+The house has been in the Montagu family's ownership since 1538, when Sir Thomas Wriothesley, later 1st Earl of Southampton, purchased the estate after the Dissolution of the Monasteries.
 Lord Henry Scott was the first member of the family to actually live here.
-In the 1870s Lord Scott extended the House, using Arthur Blomfield as his architect.
-Beaufront as seen today is a mixture of Victorian Gothic, medieval Gothic, and 18th century fortification styles.
+In the 1870s Lord Scott extended the house, using Arthur Blomfield as his architect.
+Beaufront as seen today is a mixture of Victorian Gothic, Medieval Gothic, and 18th century fortification styles.
 The 3rd Lord Montagu (1926-2015) was a cause célèbre in British gay history for his 1954 conviction and imprisonment for homosexual sex acts, a charge he always denied; however, in his 2000 autobiography, Lord Montagu admitted to being bisexual.
 The attention that Montagu's arrest and imprisonment received in the media led to the creation of the Wolfenden Committee in 1957, which recommended the decriminalization of homosexual activity in private between two adults.
-Ten years later, Parliament carried out the recommendation, a huge turning point in gay history in Britain, where anal sex, a form of "buggery," had been a criminal offence since the Buggery Act of 1533.
+Ten years later, Parliament carried out the recommendation, a huge turning point in gay history in Britain, where anal sex, a form of "buggery," had been a criminal offense since the Buggery Act of 1533.
 In 2000 Lord Montagu broke down in tears when it was suggested that the reform of the law on homosexuality would be his monument.